miguelstsilva/miguelstsilva/README.md

 ## 🌱 My Story

-I was deep into finance and business (still am — shoutout to my Management degree 📊) when I discovered I could just... *build* things.
+I'm studying Management and was deep into finance when I discovered I could just... *build* things.
 Vibe coding clicked something in my brain and now every problem I encounter becomes a potential side project.

 I'm early in the indie hacking journey but moving fast.
 Lisbon sunlight and strong coffee are my fuel. ☕